learn-co-curriculum/find-or-add-trees/README.md

 ```
 > To insert the node, we only had to change the second node to point to the inserted node, and have the inserted node point to the proper subsequent node.

-Let's strengths and weaknesses of linked lists and arrays in a chart:
+Let's see the strengths and weaknesses of linked lists and arrays in a chart:

 Data Structure | Adding Elements | Retrieving Elements
 | ----------  |:---------:|    -----:|